 Before you record, try picking out background images or video to replace your green screen with.
 You’ll want to take note of what is behind you and where to place your subject.
 If you are trying to illustrate a city setting, for example, situate your subject so that he/she is not blocking anything important that you would like to showcase.

-You shouldn’t feel that you have to stand still throughout your recording.
-One way to effectively use green screen is by being interactive with it.
+You shouldn’t feel that you have to stand still throughout your green screen video.
+One way to effectively use a green screen background is by interacting with it.
 Once the lighting is set, you should be able to work with the background and create fun situations.
 For instance, you can use ocean waves to illustrate that you are surfing.
 This can all be done with a green screen without ever having to be at the ocean.

-Tip #6: Choose the right video editing software
+Tip #9: Choose the right video editing software

+In both cases, you can choose to adjust the edging of the removal to make more precise edits around your subject.
 It’s a seamless process.
 You can use the screen recorder or video editor to remove color.
 Use the video editing software to then add your background and make final edits.
 Add text, arrows, highlights and more with just a few easy clicks to enhance your video even more.

+Screencast-O-Matic is a widely used service by educators, business professionals, gamers and bloggers.
+Not only does it have an easy-to-use screen recorder but it has a ton of features that can help you take your video to the next level.
 Again, choosing the right software to create these situations is important.
 Having an easy tool that does it all can make your green screen video come to life.